Skip to content

 You didn’t.

-You did what your family did, or worked at the only job in the village, and that was that.
-People rarely switched careers, because there weren’t ‘careers’ to go to.
+You did what your family did, or did the one job available in town.
+People rarely switched careers because, well, there weren't really any careers to switch to.

 It sounds horrible, but the irony is…